dvisotsky/jekyll-notebook/_posts/Studies/Ephesians/Ephesians 1.md

 Paul also indirectly caused a riot there (also Acts 19)

-# Spiritual Blessings in Christ
+# Part 1: Spiritual Blessings in Christ
 *verses 3 - 14*

 ## Blessed